How do I apply for a stall at The Village Markets?

 What do I need to bring as a Stall Holder?

-As a stall holder, you'll get an allocated stall space (standard size is 3x3m with larger sizes available upon request) and you're required to supply suitable shelter from the elements in the form of a marquee, plus any tables and racks you require to display your products.
+As a stall holder, you'll get an allocated stall space (standard size is 3x3m with larger sizes available upon request) and you're required to supply suitable shelter from the elements in the form of a marquee, plus 4x20kg weights for your marquee, any tables and racks you require to display your products.
 We recommend OzTrail marquees for Queensland weather.

 Do you have powered sites?